Midwife in the Tire Swing

 The hen gave a last flop and lay still.
 The weasel sat back and preened.

-Lucy breathed against the glass of an upper story window.
-Ice had formed on the inside walls as a creeping cold settled in past uncaulked window frames.
+Lucy breathed against the glass.
+Ice had formed on the inside as a creeping cold settled in past uncaulked window frames.
+He touched the tip of a finger to the intricate design left by the frost.
+The finger left behind a translucent dot.
 “Gotta get to that,” said Lucian Hobart.
 Packing the air spaces around the windows was rightly a summer job.
 It was never summer when the cold seeped through.
-“Selective amnesia,” said Lucy and smiled at the elegant traceries; the intrusions of winter pleased him.
-He touched the tip of a finger to the intricate design left by the overnight cold.
-The finger left behind a translucent dot.
-Cold seeped behind the wallpaper, sucked moisture from the air in the upper bedroom making wallpaper peel and flake, settled inside the small whorls of the ear where it killed the unsuspecting sleeper.
+“Selective amnesia,” said Lucy and smiled at the elegant traceries.
+The intrusions of winter pleased him.
+Cold seeped in behind the Paris green wallpaper, sucked moisture from the air in the upper bedroom making the wallpaper peel and flake, settled inside the small whorls of the ear where it killed the unsuspecting sleeper.
 “Bunkum, bullshit, a story to scare children.
 My mother’s story.”
 Young Lucy had been scared and for a while, several years, he slept with his fingers in his ears.
 The grownup Lucy wore, not a nightcap, but a hooded workout sweatshirt.
 He rubbed his hands together to start the blood: some warmth, please.
 The dry skin of his big hands made a scritch-scritch sound.
 “Jesus Christ, but it’s cold in here.”

 Ice, torn from the howling bowels of winter.
 Thousands of tons at a time are dumped grinding at Lucy’s dooryard, crystal blue and translucent, fuzzy and dark with pockets of trapped frozen sea foam, noisy, rowdy, unruly—a child’s blocks left scattered after a summons to more productive play.